quasarresearchgroup/useOCLcomplexity/README.md

 ## How to use

 ### Calculate complexity
-1. Repeat steps 1-3 from the previous section (class diagram view is not necessary).
+1. Open xxx.use with the model specification and instantiate it with objects and links (xxx.soil, or manually).
+2. Click on 'Create class diagram view' to open the respective class diagram. (optional)
+3. Click on 'Evaluate Expression' button to open the evaluation dialog (green ruler icon).
-2. Input the OCL expression on 'Enter OCL expression:' text box and click on 'Evaluate OCL Complexity'.
+4. Input the OCL expression on 'Enter OCL expression:' text box and click on 'Evaluate OCL Complexity'.
 Results are shown in the large text area at the bottom of the view.
 5. Click on 'Clear' to reset the results, or simply input a new OCL expression.

 Click on 'Help: OCL Complexity' to explore OCL metrics definitions.